l0uisgrange/ada-2025-project/README.md

 #### Week 2 (before Nov 19)

-- [ ] Finish EDA (only if needed) and generate additional visualizations.
+- [x] Finish EDA (only if needed) and generate additional visualizations.
-- [ ] Identify massive interactions.
+- [x] Identify massive interactions.
-- [ ] Identify the most active / targeted subreddits and quickly analyze interactions.
+- [x] Identify the most active / targeted subreddits and quickly analyze interactions.

 #### Week 3 (before Nov 26)

 - [ ] Analyze interactions by using LIWC features, sentiment, and linguistic properties using events.
-- [ ] Plot graphs to highlight different behaviors.
+- [ ] Plot or prepare graphs to highlight different behaviors.
+- [ ] Have a complete analysis for each theme.

 #### Week 4 (before Dec 3)